What Does the Bible Say About Motivation?

 10. 1 Corinthians 15:58: “Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor in the Lord is not in vain.”
 This verse reassures believers that their efforts in God’s service are meaningful and will have eternal significance.

-See also What Does the Bible Say About a Nagging Wife?
+See also What Does the Bible Say About the Power of the Tongue?

 These verses offer a diverse view of motivation from a biblical perspective, emphasizing that true and lasting motivation comes from a heart aligned with God’s purposes, a love for others, and a desire to serve faithfully.
 They encourage believers to seek motivation that goes beyond personal gain, focusing instead on spiritual growth, service, and glorifying God.